-Option Value Overwrite TRUE (initial value) This value enables overwriting the master boot record of the target hard drive, even if there is information in the partition table. • FALSE This value prevents overwriting the master boot record of the target hard drive if there is information in the partition table.
+Option Value Overwrite TRUE (initial value) enables overwriting the master boot record of the target hard drive, even if there is information in the partition table.
+FALSE prevents overwriting the master boot record of the target hard drive if there is information in the partition table.

-• Partition Number-This section is used to describe the partitions that are written to the master boot record of the target hard drive.
+Partition Number-This section is used to describe the partitions that are written to the master boot record of the target hard drive.
 Each partition must have its own section.
-Table 2-27 displays the options that can be changed to describe each partition.
+The options that can be changed to describe each partition are: